TanJunHong/CZ4010-Project/README.md

 ## Development

-We use Python 3 to develop the app, and
+Because of the abundance of libraries and developments, Python was chosen to develop the application.

 <br>
 Use of salt, plaintext, aes
 https://www.youtube.com/watch?v=w68BBPDAWr8